habbazettt/evermos-service-go/README.md

-# Evermos Store - REST API
+# Store Management Service - REST API

 Evermos Service is a backend API built using **Golang, Fiber, Cloudinary, and MySQL**.
 This project provides essential services for store management, product management, transactions, and user authentication.
 The API follows RESTful principles and includes authentication using JWT tokens.